 LASIK – 24-48 hours for visual recovery.

-How does it affect my eyes long term?
+How does LASIK affect my eyes long term?
 Does it lead to future unrelated procedures?

 Since both PRK and LASIK are relatively new procedures, there may be some long-term risks that have not yet been discovered.
 To date, however, excimer procedures have not been found to affect or cause any unrelated eye problems.

-Why do some companies charge significantly less for the procedure?
+Why do some companies charge significantly less for LASIK than others?

 There are many different companies that provide laser vision correction in the United States and Canada.
 As levels of service and quality vary greatly, it is important for you to be informed of all of your options and to seek out the safest and most reputable healthcare providers.
 Our doctors and surgical teams are among the most experienced in the country, utilizing only FDA-approved, state-of-the-art equipment.